Watercraft top speed has got to be the most common question I get asked.

 - Get race sponsons.

-- Speed control bypass, some models computers won’t let you go over a certain speed, so you need a module that bypasses the GPS signal.
+- Speed control bypass, some models computers won’t let you reach over a certain speed, so you need a module that bypasses the GPS signal.

 - ECU Tuning.
-May require you to ship the ECU out or go somewhere to get it reprogrammed.
+It may require you to ship the ECU out or get it reprogrammed.

 - RIVA kits.

-- Buy a faster model, some will only go so fast.
+- Buy a faster model, some can only do so much.

 - Replace intake grate.